Sherefudin-Adem/learnblog/content/posts/JsAdvancedConcepts.md

 draft = false
 pinned = false
-tags = ["JS Advanced Concepts"] image = "../img/prototypeChain.png"
+tags = ["JS Advanced Concepts"] image = "../img/JSAdvancedConcepts.png"
 description = "I will explain about `this` and Execution Context, prototype chain, closures and constructor Functions in JavaScript " footnotes = ""
 +++

 # JS Advanced Concepts

-These are my notes on advanced JS topics such as "this", prototype, closures and etc.
+These are points on advanced JS topics such as "this", prototype, closures and etc.

 ## Keyword `this` and Execution Context